laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 Note that this also applies to the ``all leds`` shortcut.

-The second for of the ``skip if`` statement allows to change program behaviour based on the *car state*.
+The second form of the ``skip if`` statement allows to change program behaviour based on the *car state*.

-    skip if is hazard       // skip ifingle car state condition is true sleep 1
+    skip if is hazard       // skip if single car state condition is true sleep 1

     skip if not hazard      // skip if single car state condition is false